The Marvelous Land Of Oz

 they all cried, in an amazed chorus.

-sure," said the boy.
-"In the bottom of the nest are thousands of
+be sure," said the boy.
+"In the bottom of the nest are

 and